 H-3 APPARATUS AND MATERIALS

-H-3.1 Tensile testing machine, capable of producing a tensile load on the specimen at the rate of 50.8 ± 5.1 mm per minute.
+H-3.1 Tensile testing machine, capable of producing a tensile load on the specimen at the rate of 50.8 ± 5.1 mm/min.

-H-3.1.1 Fixed Member – A fixed or essentially stationary member carrying one grip.
+H-3.1.1 Fixed Member

+A fixed or essentially stationary member carrying one grip.

-H-3.1.2 Movable Member – A movable member carrying a second grip.
+H-3.1.2 Movable Member

+A movable member carrying a second grip.

+H-3.1.3 Grips

-H-3.1.3 Grips – The grips should be suitable to firmly grasp the test fixture that holds the test specimen and should be designed to eliminate eccentric specimen loading.
+The grips should be suitable to firmly grasp the test fixture that holds the test specimen and should be designed to eliminate eccentric specimen loading.
 Specimen loading should be perpendicular to the substrate/sealant inter-faces.
 For alignment purposes, each grip shall have a swivel or universal joint at the end nearest to the specimen.

-H-3.1.4 Grip Fixture – A fixture capable of being held by the grips and furnishing a tensile force to the sealant specimen.
+H-3.1.4 Grip Fixture

+A fixture capable of being held by the grips and furnishing a tensile force to the sealant specimen.

 H-3.2 Spatulas, for use in applying sealant.

-H-3.3 Caulking Gun, for extruding sealant from cartridges when applicable.
+H-3.3 Caulking gun, for extruding sealant from cartridges when applicable.

-H-3.4 Substrate Panels – Two substrates of the same finish are required for each test specimen.
+H-3.4 Substrate Panels — two substrates of the same finish are required for each test specimen.

+H-3.5 Spacer

-H-3.5 Spacer – One piece spacer made from polytetrafluoroethylene (PTFE) or a suitable rigid material shall be used to which the test sealant will not bond.
+One piece spacer made from polytetrafluoroethylene (PTFE) or a suitable rigid material shall be used to which the test sealant will not bond.

-H-3.6 Substrate Cleaning Materials.
+H-3.6 Substrate cleaning materials.
 Primer (if needed).

-NOTES:
+NOTES

-This test method is based on identical substrates of 6.3 × 25.4 × 76.2 mm clear float glass.
+1 This test method is based on identical substrates of 6.3 mm × 25.4 mm × 76.2 mm clear float glass.
 Other substrates may be tested; however, consideration needs to be given to maintaining adequate rigidity of the substrates during testing.

-The precision and bias statement is based on glass substrates with a recommended cleaning solution of a 50 to 50 ratio isopropanol.
+2 The precision and bias statement is based on glass substrates with a recommended cleaning solution of a 50 to 50 ratio isopropanol.